Watching the sunrise: The emotional side of clutter

 The emotional side of clutter

 Maybe a loved one died or a relationship ended and it was hard to fully grieve that loss.
 That can make it difficult to let go of or even look at the things left by that person.
-Or it might be challenging to look at things that remind you of a difficult time in your life.
-Modern life is very fast paced which doesn’t always allow for the time needed to fully process these life changes.

 Feeling our emotions, allowing them to flow, is not always easy.
 For some of us it takes work.
 It’s easy to get in a pattern of resisting them.
 But whatever we resist persists and it will grow stronger.
 Emotions are energies and when we allow them to flow, even when painful, they move along.